coderefinery/git-intro/content/browsing.md

 1. Can you use these recipes yourself?
 Are you allowed to share modifications?
    (Hint: look for a license file)
-1. Browse issues and pull requests, any idea what these might be good for?
+1. Browse issues and pull requests in the {term}`upstream` repository (the repository you forked from).
+Any idea what these might be good for?
    (Hint: tabs in the repository view)
 :::